Lauren Flax Yoga

 Over time, as we examine our thought patterns in the postures, we begin to recognize these patterns when we come off the mat.
 Sometimes we need to push ourselves into difficult situations in order to “find our edge,” but other times we push ourselves as punishment or as a means of atonement for a perceived shortcoming.
 We overwork the body because we think we are unattractive, we overwork ourselves because we think we don’t measure up to some arbitrary standard, we overcommit because we think people won’t like us if we say “no,” we over-schedule ourselves because we fear the truths that will arise when we are well-rested and centered.
 On and on these stories go.
 Sometimes our stories serve us, but when they become habit, automatic and unexamined, they cause suffering.

-Many people come to yoga solely for the physical benefits of the practice, but over time come to appreciate the benefits of exploration of the turnings of the mind.
+Many people come to yoga solely for the physical benefits of the practice, and over time come to appreciate the benefits of exploration of the mind.
 When we understand our mind, we are able to practice ahimsa toward ourselves.
 As we practice ahimsa toward ourselves, we develop a deeper understanding of the nature of suffering and liberation from it, which we can then extend unconditionally and without reservation to other beings.
 Once we understand it, we can give it away.

 Memory